MoDNS/MoDNS/docs/assignments/technical_report/4_designConsiderations.md

 ### Codes & Standards

-MoDNS operates as an open-source project, all source code and documentation can be found in the GitHub repository.
+MoDNS operates as an open-source project, all source code and documentation can be found in the [GitHub repository](https://github.com/MoDNS/MoDNS).
-MoDNS default plugins will comply with RFC 1035 (Found in appendices).
+MoDNS default plugins will comply with [RFC 1035](https://datatracker.ietf.org/doc/html/rfc1035).
+Links can also be found in appendices.

 ### Safety & Environmental Protection